rautmithil/IOT_Server/README.md

 # IOT_Server
 Written in Node, and compatible with any device that can send HTTP messages, and JSON formatted Data.

+The main and only server file is serverhandler.js, and requires node to run.

 ## Overview
 This is a general purpose IOT server, that takes JSON input data.
 The server takes two types of methods POST webhooks, and Get requests.